-Home » Sourdough Hamburger Buns
+Home » Soft & Flavorful Sourdough Hamburger Buns — Perfect for BBQs!

-Why I Love This Recipe
+Why I Love This Soft Sourdough Hamburger Buns Recipe

-Using Your Sourdough Starter
+Using Your Sourdough Starter for Sourdough Hamburger Buns

 What is Sourdough Starter?
 These homemade sourdough hamburger buns use sourdough starter to rise instead of traditional bakers yeast.
 If you’re not sure what sourdough starter is, check out my How to Make a Sourdough Starter post to learn all about it.

-For this sourdough hamburger bun recipe use your sourdough starter when it is at its peak.
+For this sourdough hamburger buns recipe use your sourdough starter when it is at its peak.
 When is that?
 Each sourdough starter will behave differently, so learn your starter to know for sure its ready to bake with.
 As a general rule of thumb most starters will peak about 8-16 hours after their last feeding.
 When your starter is at its peak it will have at least doubled in size, be light, airy, and filled with bubbles.

 Still not sure?
 Try a float test.
 To float your starter drop a spoonful into a glass of water to see if it floats.
 If it does your starter is mature and ready to bake with!

-Strengthen the Dough
+Strengthen the Dough for Perfect Sourdough Burger Buns

-Strengthening the dough is an important step, and necessary to get the most rise from your buns.
+Strengthening the dough is an important step, and necessary to get the most rise from your homemade buns.

-To do this you cand knead the dough on medium speed with a dough hook attachment in a stand mixer for approximately 12 minutes, or strengthen it by hand by performing stretch and folds.
+To do this you can knead the dough on medium speed with a dough hook attachment in a stand mixer for approximately 12 minutes, or strengthen it by hand by performing stretch and folds.

 How to Stretch and Fold: